Biodiversity Net Gain FAQs - Frequently Asked Questions

 Will the national validation checklist be amended for when BNG kicks in or will local validation lists need to be amended (if a LPA has this)?

-How will LPAs know whether a net gain plan submitted as part of a planning application is acceptable?
+How will LPAs know whether information submitted as part of a planning application is acceptable?

 What does the Environment Act ‘general condition of planning permission’ for biodiversity net gain mean?